reactjs/react-modal/docs/styles/transitions.md

 #### Styling the overlay and content

 It is possible to independently style the transitions for the modal overlay and modal content.

+{about precendence}

 The example below will fade the overlay in and slide the modal content on-screen from the bottom of the page:

 ```javascript